josephg/egwalker-paper/reg-text.typ

 > TODO: Consider removing this section

 The network needs to eventually deliver all events to all replicas in the set of peers.
 We can do that by treating the event graph in turn as a Grow-Only Set CRDT of event triples $(i, e_i, P_i)$.
-Using the notation from @shapiro:
+Using the notation from @Shapiro2011:

 - The state $s$ is the event graph $G$, defined above.
 - $s^0$ is the empty set $emptyset$